wanderfar/wanderfar.github.io/_posts/2015-01-25-mera-and-island-peak.md

 Some random memory snapshots of the trip:

-* Island peak summit day and the unforgettable stop-and stare spectacle of dawn's first light on Ama Dablam.
+* Island peak summit day and the unforgettable stop-and stare spectacle of dawn's first light on the fairytale snowcapped mountain that is Ama Dablam.

 * The solitary hot bucket shower in Kote or was it Khare.

-* The cosy warmth of the hot stove in tea house dining rooms.
+* The cosy warmth of the hot stove in tea house dining rooms at the start and end of the trip.

 * Spending 11 freezing days at 5000+ metres altitude in succession in tents (with no teahouses to warm up in).